This post was most recently updated on September 18th, 2019

 As I mentioned above, the key in successful PMPs is monetizing first-party data.
-For example, there’s a pub who has a series of sites for college students and there’s a specific piece of first-party data.
+For example, there’s a pub that has a series of sites for college students and there’s a specific piece of first-party data.
 If a user has taken a specific action on one of the sites, it’s a huge predictor of success for credit card ad campaigns.

 In both of these examples, the user has done something that demonstrates extremely high purchase intent, but the bidder doesn’t have that information — building trust with the bidder to buy this segment is typically where the value of a PMP exists.
 Because of the high purchase intent, bidders will frequently pay very high rates.
 Once they see that the segment performs, the bidders can also use the PMP to expand their cookie pools and bid on the same users on other sites.